Find meaningful ways to celebrate the holidays

 The holidays are a good opportunity to share lessons in kindness, generosity, compassion and faith with children.
 Making the season more about creating memories and traditions instead of getting gifts can help make a more meaningful Christmas.
 Here are a few tips to build meaningful holidays with your children.

 - Focus on family traditions.
-Share the traditions
+Share the holiday

-your family loves the most and explore ways to continue on some
+traditions your family loves the most and explore ways to

-traditions will teach children that they are part of the family
+teach children that they are part of the family and they

 - Involve your children in giving gifts.
 Have your children help